copy/v86/docs/networking.md

 certain degree.
 See [#1061](https://github.com/copy/v86/pull/1061) for some technical details.

+### wisp networking

+v86 also supports the [wisp
+protocol](https://github.com/MercuryWorkshop/wisp-protocol) as a networking proxy.
+Wisp servers can be specified with the `wisp://` or `wisps://` prefix.
+See #1097 for some information.

 ### Interaction with state images

 When using state images, v86 randomises the MAC address after the state has